KilledByAPixel/LittleJS/examples/breakoutTutorial/README.md

 ## Congratulations on Completing the Breakout Tutorial

 Now you know the basics of how to use the LittleJS engine!
+[The final result with all the code from this tutorial is playable here.](https://killedbyapixel.github.io/LittleJS/examples/breakoutTutorial/)

+If you need a little help completing the tutoiral, [join us on the LittleJS discord](https://discord.gg/zb7hcGkyZe).

 Feel free to continue building on this tutorial to make a more interesting breakout game.
 What kind of ideas would you like to include?

+You can also check out [the breakout example game](https://killedbyapixel.github.io/LittleJS/examples/breakout/) which extends this tutorial to show textured objects, post processing, and image fonts.

 ![LittleJS Screenshot](images/11.png)

 There are several other example games you can use as a starting point for your own creations, or use a new blank project like we did for this example.
-What will you build with LittleJS?

-You can also check out the breakout example game which extends this tutorial to show textured objects, post processing, and image fonts.

-There are several other example games you can use as a starting point for your own creations, or use a new blank project like we did for this example.
 What will you build with LittleJS? 🚂

-Follow LittleJS on GitHub and join the LittleJS discord for latest news and updates. 🚂